-They are a direct result of a person’s desire to have their own needs met, with no regard for the person the tantrum is directed toward.
+They are a direct result of a person’s desire to have their own needs met and show no regard for the person the tantrum is directed toward.

 What are the five stages of anger?

-Knowing which stages of anger you’re in can also help you know ho to get back to calm.
+Knowing which stages of anger you’re in can also help you know how to get back to a sense of calm.

 Annoyance can be caused by an external trigger or an internal trigger.

-You feel slightly annoyed, or miffed.
-At this stage, you are unlikely to take action but you recognize the annoyance.
+When you’re at this stage, you are unlikely to take action but you probably still recognize the annoyance.

 Number three in the stages of anger is frustration.
 Here, you will begin to notice a rise in stress levels.

-You will begin to notice the physical sensations associated with anger developing.
+You will begin to feel the physical sensations associated with anger developing.

-At this stage, you still have the ability to think rationally, but it may be more difficult to remain calm.
+Sure, you might still have the ability to think rationally, but it may be more difficult to remain calm.

-You will also experience a heightened state of dissatisfaction.
+You will also experience a heightened sense of dissatisfaction.